salrashid123/salrashid123.github.io/writing_developer_logs_gcp/README.md

 - ![images/generic_task_agent_fluent.png](images/generic_task_agent_fluent.png)

-Note: If you do not not define the `node_id` or `location` and run on GCE or EC2, the plugin will attempt to automatically try to derive the values from GCE or EC2 metadata server for the`vm_id` as the `node_id` and `zone` as `location`.
+> **Note** If you do not not define the `node_id` or `location` and run on GCE or EC2, the plugin will attempt to automatically try to derive the values from GCE or EC2 metadata server for the`vm_id` as the `node_id` and `zone` as `location`.

 ## Developer logs from logfiles

-The example above we setup the cloud logging agent for GCE and the plugin for fluentd
+The example above we setup the cloud logging agent for GCE and the plugin for fluentd but used a test debug handler to source logs (`@type http`).
+In the following configuration, we'll use an actual log file (eg. `/var/log/node_logs.log`) (which is what you'd likely do in production).
+The following isn't anything specific to `google-fluentd` but rather just plain fluentd configuration for log sources (i've added in the section in to show a more realistic example than `@type http`).

 ### GCE